xpan1c/prueba-tecnica-backend-master/README.md

 # Backend Challenge Instructions
+>[!NOTE]
+><details><summary>Vagrant Setup</summary>
+>
+>The Vagrant setup can be found in the branch [BCC-03-configure-local-env](./docs/vagrant-setup.md).
+>
+></details>

 1. Unzip the original repository.

 2. Create a new private repository on your GitHub account.

-3. Add the following GitHub users as collaborators to your new repository: `smarichal`, `nabil-brickken`.

-4. Clone your new repository to your local development environment.
+3. Clone your new repository to your local development environment.

-5. Copy the content from the original repository to your new repository.
+4. Copy the content from the original repository to your new repository.

-6. Make the initial commit.
+5. Make the initial commit.

-7. Bellow in this document you will find the tasks to be completed within this challenge.
+6. Bellow in this document you will find the tasks to be completed within this challenge.
 The tasks should be performed in order.
 For each task, create a new branch with the same name of the task.
 All the tasks are described in different documents in the folder `docs`.
 For example, for the first task named `BCC-01-req-analysis-and-domain-model.md` you should create a branch named `BCC-01-create-domain-model`.

-8. Once you complete a task, create a pull request with the main branch as the base.
+7. Once you complete a task, create a pull request with the main branch as the base.

-9. For the next task, create a new branch from the branch of the previous task (not from the main branch).
+8. For the next task, create a new branch from the branch of the previous task (not from the main branch).
 When finished, create a pull request with the branch of the previous task as the base.

-10. Repeat step 9 for all remaining tasks.
+9. Repeat step 8 for all remaining tasks.

 ### Branching Strategy